Actively Recruiting

 - No parent or legal guardian available to provide consent

-- Unable to provide assent or participate due to agitation, psychosis, cognitive impairment, learning disability, or medical trauma
+- Unable to provide informed assent or participate due to significant agitation, psychosis, cognitive impairment, learning disability, or medical trauma

-- Actively engaged in specialty mental health treatment
+- Currently engaged in specialty mental health treatment

-- Participated in the previous Aim 2a open trial
+- Previously participated in the Aim 2a open trial

-- Parents or guardians do not understand written and spoken English
+- Parents or guardians who do not understand written and spoken English

-- Support persons not approved by parent/legal guardian to serve
+- Support persons who do not understand English or are not approved by parent/guardian to serve as support

 AI-Screening